rainwoodman/autodiffblogentry/main.rst

 where :math:`\Pi` represents tensor product on the corresponding dimension.
-(known as the Einstein summation rule, c.f. `numpy.einsum`)
+(known as the Einstein summation rule, c.f. `numpy.einsum`) An automatic differentation software constructs and evaluates this long tensor product expression for us.

-An automatic differentation software evaluates this long tensor product expression for us.
 There are many ways to evaluate this expression.
 We will look at two popular schemes, the `reverse accumulation/backpropagation` scheme and the `forward accumulation` scheme.
 Both are described in the Wikipedia entry of `Automatic Differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_.